Aranya-Marjara/.github/profile/README.md

 ### 🎯 **Current Hunting Party**

 At present, the forest is tended by a **solo wanderer** —
-each “party” below represents a domain of ongoing or future exploration.
+each “party” below represents a focus area of ongoing or future exploration.

-- 🦁 **Backend Beasts** — AI logic, training, and architecture *(active)*
+- 🦁 **Backend Beasts** — AI logic, model training, and architecture *(active)*
 - 🐾 **Frontend Forest** — interfaces and visualization *(planned)*
 - 🐍 **DevOps Den** — lightweight automation and deployment *(maintained)*
 - 🦉 **Wildlife Watch** — documentation, learning, and outreach *(ongoing)*